 We are delighted to accept a new and exciting donation of a manuscript letter from the private collection of Mike Rendell.
 The letter was left to him by his great aunt Annie, an eccentric character who lived in an early 20th century commune of goat farmers with a penchant for

-The Road to Olney – The Cowper & Newton Story @ 250 We are often asked how William Cowper and John Newton came to meet up in Olney.
-So in 2017, the 250th anniversary of William taking up residence in Olney, we tracked back through all their correspondence and had
+The Road to Olney – William Cowper Arrives in Olney We are often asked how William Cowper and John Newton came to meet up in Olney.
+So in 2017, the 250th anniversary of William taking up residence in Olney, we tracked back through all their correspondence and had them tell

 At The Museum